-The Sonalleve® system is CE marked in the EU for the treatment of uterine fibroids and palliative pain treatment of bone metastases.
+The Sonalleve® system is CE marked in the EU for the treatment of uterine fibroids, adenomyotic tissue, palliative pain treatment of bone metastases, osteoid osteoma and management of benign tumors.
 The uterine fibroids application is also available for sale in Canada.
-In 2018, the Sonalleve® system was also approved in China by the National Medical Products Administration for the non-invasive treatment of uterine fibroids.
+In 2018, the Sonalleve® system was also approved in China by the National Medical Products Administration for the non-invasive treatment of uterine fibroids and by the Ministry of Food and Drug Safety in South Korea.
 Philips Oy registered Sonalleve® in several Middle East, North African, and South Asian countries.
 In 2020, Sonalleve® also received HDE from the US FDA for treatment of Osteoid Osteoma.